 What about Power BI's drawbacks?
 There's Microsoft focus on the cloud which means that the on-premise version is always behind with some functional gaps.
-There's also some concerns about governance in really large environments.
+There are also some concerns about governance in really large environments.
 With thousands and thousands of users and workspaces, it could become difficult to keep the explosion of reports and dashboards under control.

 There's no denying it.
 Since its launch in 2015, Power BI has been ascendant.
 While Tableau has almost a decade of advantage, Microsoft has taken an almost start-up approach.
-It has an explosive growth and very fast development cycles.
-After its initial focus on data preparation, Power BI has grown into its role of a data visualization tool.
+It has explosive growth and very fast development cycles.
+After its initial focus on data preparation, Power BI has grown into the role of a data visualization tool.
 On the other hand, Tableau responded with Tableau Prep to boost its data preparation features.

 There is an informal but very effective way to look at how popular a tool is.
 It's Stack Overflow.
-Let's just look at percentage of questions on Stack Overflow over the years, and you can see how Power BI's adoption rocketed.
+Let's just look at the percentage of questions on Stack Overflow over the years, and you can see how Power BI's adoption rocketed.

 The first task in our Tableau vs Power BI superstore challenge is...
 Geography!